 Growth of local club’s membership through “Find a local club” database located on Multiples of America website (www.multiplesofamerica.org).

-Each year thousands of prospective parents of multiples looking for local clubs click on our Search for a Club and Find a Local Club (total page views for year 2013 – 31,367 and 16,866 respectively).
+Each year thousands of prospective parents of multiples looking for local clubs click on our Search for a Club and Find a Local Club.
 As a member club of Multiples of America, your club and club contacts are listed in our database.
 When a prospective parent of multiples puts their zip code or city in the Find a Local Club area, links to a listing of local clubs and their websites are pulled up.
 They can contact Multiples of America’s Executive Office for club contacts.
 We don’t put club contacts on our website to protect local club’s privacy.
-In 2013, 5988 requests and hundreds of phone calls were processed through our Executive Office to assist and give out contact information about finding a local club.

 Multiples of America assists parents of multiples in organizing a local club through our pamphlet “How to Organize a Club” (HTO) which we send out by request.

 Our Membership Committee is available to assist with questions or help problem solve throughout the organizing process and after a new club is formed.
 The Membership Committee keeps in contact with prospective new clubs at initial request of HTO, at 3 month and 6 month to offer assistance.
 Once a new club is formed, the Membership Committee keeps in contact at first month and third month.
 After that, any questions or need for assistance will be handled by Membership Department

 Resources available to assist local clubs in running their club

 1) Club Tips for Local Club Presidents; Club Tips for Treasurers; Club Tips for Membership Chairman; Club Tips for National Reps; Club Tips for Secretary; Club Tips for Newsletter Editors; and Club Tips for Program Chairman; Club Tips for Installing Officers.*